How Animals Survive in Cold Conditions

 to become sufficiently active once it had cooled.

-than this would not be able to warm up enough
+not be able to warm up enough to become active

 is a land mass surrounded by a large very cold